SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     the items exported by the current module.

 ``final``
-    The ``final`` attribute can be applied to a class or to a property, method, or subscript member of a class.
+    The ``final`` attribute is applied to a class or to a property, method, or subscript member of a class.
 It is applied to class to indicate that the class can't be subclassed.
 It is applied to a property, method, or subscript of a class to indicate that those class members can't be overridden in any subclass.